 Pastor Jamie believes that the most important thing about people is our view of God, and to the extent that our view of God is distorted our life will be out of focus.
 The only way to have a right view of God is to be transformed by the Gospel which is the only way to know God rightly.
 He came to DeKalb after realizing three things: DeKalb is a beautiful city, a broken city, and a city that the Gospel can and is redeeming.
 Pastor Jamie graduated from Southwestern Baptist Theological Seminary in Fort Worth, TX.
 Jamie and his wife Cherron have been married for 18 years and have two children, Noël and Calvin.

 William Cowper wrote, "Judge not the lord by feeble sense, but trust him for his grace; behind a frowning providence he hides a smiling face."
 It's one of those ideas that sounds great on paper or when you sing it, but we struggle so often to believe it when it matters most.
 Steve's desire is that the reality of God's complete providence in Christ would transform our groanings into worship and our trials into praise - and as God constantly reminds us of His good news that we might likewise remind others.
 Steve believes that one of the most important jobs of shepherding our culture is bridging the gaps between what we know, what we think, and how we live.

 Steve was born in Philadelphia, PA, grew up in the city, and was raised in a Jewish family.
 As a teen he became increasingly bitter toward God and organized religion.
 While nursing two terminally ill parents during his high school years, he was plagued by the question, "Why do bad things happen to good people?"
 John 9:1-3 summarizes it best: "As he passed by, he saw a man blind from birth.
-And his disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?”
-Jesus answered, “It was not that this man sinned, or his parents, but that the works of God might be displayed in him."
+And his disciples asked him, Rabbi, who sinned, this man or his parents, that he was born blind?
+Jesus answered, It was not that this man sinned, or his parents, but that the works of God might be displayed in him."
 This idea that God might have a purpose for our suffering that is both outside of - and bigger than - ourselves, was, and is, still utterly transformational in Steve's life.
 Steve attended Philadelphia Biblical University and spent two years on mission in the Dominican Republic before moving to Illinois in 2008.

 Most of Steve's relatives are gone; however, he is glad that God has been so good in giving him a new family - both at home and in Christ.
-He and his wife Desiree live in Rochelle, IL with their son Silas, a gray tabby named Mina, and too many stuffed animals to name.
+He and his wife Desiree live in Rochelle, IL with their son Silas, daughter Martha and a gray tabby named Mina, and too many stuffed animals to name.